Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

-We observe from Table \ref{counterexample_sphere} that the empirical sizes of the existing tests are far higher than the nominal level of $5\%$, suggesting that they are inconsistent for testing either \eqref{test:identity} or~\eqref{test:sphericity} under the elliptical distribution.
-Therefore, new tests are needed.
+We observe from Table \ref{counterexample_sphere} that the empirical sizes of all these tests are far higher than the nominal level of $5\%$, suggesting that they are inconsistent under the elliptical distribution.

+It is worth discussing why these tests fail.
+Firstly, the reason is not that these tests do not apply to the high-dimensional setting.
+In fact, when $\omega_i \equiv 1$, for the same pairs of dimensions and sample sizes, all these tests yield sizes close to the nominal level of 5\%; see Table \ref{compare_size} for details.
+Secondly, it is not due to heavy-tailedness either.
+The marginal distribution of~$\fY$, although is heavier than normal, still has exponentially decaying tails with a finite moment generating function.

-Theoretically, the distorted sizes in Table \ref{counterexample_sphere} are not unexpected.
-In fact, denote $\fS_n=n^{-1}\sum_{i=1}^n \fZ_i\fZ_i^T$ and $\fS^{\omega}_n=n^{-1}\sum_{i=1}^n\fY_i\fY_i^T=n^{-1}\sum_{i=1}^n\omega_i^2 \fZ_i\fZ_i^T$.
-The celebrated Mar\v{c}enko-Pastur theorem states that the {\it empirical spectral distribution} (ESD) of $\fS_n$ converges to the Mar\v{c}enko-Pastur law.
-However, Theorem 1 of \cite{ZhengL11} implies that the ESD of $\fS^{\omega}_n$ will \emph{not} converge to the Mar\v{c}enko-Pastur law except in the trivial situation where $\omega_i$'s are constant.
-Because all the aforementioned tests involve certain aspects of the {\it limiting ESD} (LSD) of $\fS_n^{\omega}$, the asymptotic null distributions of the involved test statistics are different from the ones in the usual setting, and consequently the tests are no longer consistent.
+The real reason that these tests fail lies in the presence of $\{\omega_i\}$.
+Denote $\fS_n=n^{-1}\sum_{i=1}^n\fY_i\fY_i^{\top}=n^{-1}\sum_{i=1}^n\omega_i^2 \fZ_i\fZ_i^{\top}$.
+The celebrated Mar\v{c}enko-Pastur theorem states that, \emph{when $\omega_i$'s are constant}, the {\it empirical spectral distribution} (ESD) of $\fS_n$ converges to the Mar\v{c}enko-Pastur law.
+This convergence turns out to be crucial for all the aforementioned tests as they all involve certain moments of the limiting ESD (LSD).
+When $\omega_i$'s are \emph{not constant}, Theorem 1 of \cite{ZhengL11} implies that the ESD of $\fS_n$ will \emph{not} converge to the Mar\v{c}enko-Pastur law.
+Consequently, the asymptotic null distributions of the aforementioned test statistics change, and the tests no longer apply.

-\subsection{Our Model and Aim of This Study}
+\subsection{Our model and aim of this study}

-In various real situations, the assumption that the observations are \hbox{i.i.d.} is too strong to hold.
-An important source of violation is (conditional) heteroskedasticity, which is encountered in a wide range of applications.
-For instance, in finance, it is well documented that stock returns are (conditionally) heteroskedastic, which motivated the development of ARCH and GARCH models (\cite{Engle82}, \cite{Bollerslev86}).
-In engineering, \cite{yucek2009} explain that the heteroskedasticity of noise is one of the factors that degrade the performance of target detection systems.
+The previous section shows that existing tests do not apply when observations are heteroskedastic, a feature that is commonly encountered in finance, economics and many other fields.

-In this paper, we study testing high-dimensional covariance matrices when the data may exhibit heteroskedasticity.
+In this paper, we study tests for high-dimensional covariance matrices when data may exhibit heteroskedasticity.
 Specifically, we consider the following model.
-Denote by $\fY_i$, $i=1,\cdots, n$, the observations, which can be decomposed as
+Denote by $\fY_i$, $i=1,\cdots, n$, the observations, which can be written as